Kibbeh pairs well with Mediterranean Chickpea Salad, Spinach and Carrot Lentils, Fattoush Salad, Cucumber Yogurt Salad, and Homemade Pita Bread.

 This aromatic rice dish is made with long-grain rice, vermicelli noodles, and a variety of spices.

-It's the perfect complement to any kibbeh recipe.
+It's a good match for any kibbeh recipe.

 To make Lebanese vermicelli rice, all you need to do is cook the rice in boiling water according to the package instructions.